Mir Mushfiqur Rahman

-Mir Mushfiqur Rahman (Note: মীর মুশফিকুর রহমান) (Note: BSP, SUP, ndc, psc) is a two star officer of the Bangladesh Army and incumbent general officer commanding of 24th Infantry Division and area commander, Chittagong area.
+Mir Mushfiqur Rahman (Note: মীর মুশফিকুর রহমান) (Note: BSP, SUP, ndc, psc) is a three-star general of the Bangladesh Army and incumbent Principal Staff Officer of the Armed Forces Division.
+Prior to that, he was general officer commanding of 24th Infantry Division and area commander, Chittagong area.
 He is also the former director general of the Directorate General of Defence Purchase and military secretary at army headquarters.

 Education

+Rahman completed his SSC at Dhanmondi Govt.
+Boys' High School and HSC at Dhaka College.
+He is a graduate of both the Defence Services Command and Staff College in Mirpur and Command and General Staff College at Fort Leavenworth.
+He completed his National Defence Course from the National Defence College in Mirpur.

-Rahman enlisted to Bangladesh Military Academy on 1989 and was commissioned in East Bengal Regiment with the 24th BMA long course in 21 June 1991.
-Rahman is a graduate of Defence Services Command and Staff College and the National Defence College.
-He obtained his bachelor's degree in chemistry from University of Chittagong and Master's of defence studies from Bangladesh University of Professionals.
+He has completed training courses such as Company Commanders’ Course in Malaysia, Overseas Directing Staff Course at Joint Services Command and Staff College in Shrivenham (UK), Defence Attache Orientation Course at Sri Lanka and Contingent Commanders’ Course in Nepal.
+He obtained his bachelor's degree in chemistry from University of Chittagong and holds two master's degrees in Defence Studies and Security and Development.